 Tip #9: Don’t forget about your guests’ needs

 Unless you are having a very small event, you’ll want to have luxury restroom trailers.
 This also avoids security issues with guests going in and out of the home.
 (Tip 9A: Speaking of security…you need it for a home event.)

 Some cities may have ordinances against street parking and you may need to arrange for a valet to park guest vehicles.
 If off-site parking is difficult to find, another option is to offer guest shuttles from the hotel room block.

 Final tips from a tent company

 Sandy also mentions the importance of having an in-person site check.
 “We want to make sure everything fits, and the load-in will be easy for the rental team.”
 As planners, we can tell you that we’ve come across a few rental companies who only want to eye-ball the site via Google Earth.
-This is a fine for an initial proposal but your sales rep should visit the site before the contract is finalized to make sure there are no obstructions.
-We’ve come across some costly obstacles like stoned-fence lines which required a hoist to get restroom trailers over the walls.
+This is fine for an initial proposal but your sales rep should visit the site before the contract is finalized to make sure there are no obstructions.
+We’ve encountered obstacles like stoned-fence lines which required a hoist to get restroom trailers over the walls.

 Need help planning a tented event?
 Contact us today for a complimentary consultation.

-Lynne Kennedy is an Accredited Wedding Planner and founder of The Gilded Aisle Weddings, an award-winning luxury wedding planning firm with offices in Chicago, New York, California and Italy.
+Lynne Kennedy is one of 56 Master Wedding Planners in the world and is founder of The Gilded Aisle Weddings, an award-winning luxury wedding planning firm with offices in Chicago, New York, California and Italy.
 Lynne can be reached at firstname.lastname@example.org